European shares dive to one-month low

 A German trader said the market was becoming less overbought after Tuesday’s drop.
 “Another weak session and the market already moves into oversold territory,” he added.

-Euro zone banks, which own a large share of the area’s sovereign debt and are poised to suffer from a weak economy, as well as the auto sector, which depends heavily on the global economy, were among the biggest decliners.
+Euro zone banks .SX7P, which own a large share of the area’s sovereign debt and are poised to suffer from a weak economy, as well as the auto sector .SXAP, which depends heavily on the global economy, were among the biggest decliners.

 Trading volume was between 104-134 percent of 90-day averages.